gaw3568/Momentum-Project/README.md

 # Momentum

-This is Momentum_Practice App for coding practice.
+This is Momentum App for Clone Coding Project